 One of the biggest issues writers seem to face is writer’s block.
 Everything might be going great; words are just flowing through your fingertips and onto the screen (or paper, if that’s what you prefer), when suddenly your muse abandons you like the power in your house during a storm.
-What was once so clear … Continue reading What to Write When You Don’t Know What to Write”
+What was once so clear … Continue reading What to Write When You Don’t Know What to Write

 With the advent of the Internet came the birth of scores of writing websites.
 Not only that, but online critique groups, discussion forums and informative blogs started popping up like freshly popped corn, too.
 And with them has come the full force of a very interactive writing community.
-Writers nowadays have easy access to many other … Continue reading Six Things To Consider Before Joining An Online Writer’s Group”
+Writers nowadays have easy access to many other … Continue reading Six Things To Consider Before Joining An Online Writer’s Group